0xdefaceme/whitepaper/README.md

 the bounty payout the attacker receives, the attacker might be tempted to set the `damage` estimate to a higher value.
-If this is the case, we recommend the contract owner to decline the vulnerability with e.g. `string reason = "Damage value incorrect"`.
+If this is the case, we recommend the contract owner to decline the vulnerability with e.g. `string reason = "Damage value too high/low"`.
 This will allow the attacker to submit the vulnerability again but with a correct `damage` estimate.

 #### 6. What if two critical vulnerabilities are found at the same time?